Updated Fall 2022

 - Your Abilene address, phone number and ACU email address, and emergency contacts.

-Be enrolled full-time every Fall and Spring semester.
+F-1 international students must be enrolled full-time every Fall and Spring semester.
+This means:

-- 9 credit hours for graduate students (excluding ESL classes) *
+- 6 credit hours per semester are required for graduate students (excluding ESL classes, and can only include 3 credit hours of online class) *

 - Failure to enroll full time will result in the loss of your immigration status in the U.S.